 - Medicated mouthwashes – To help control the buildup of plaque

 - Periowave – For most cases where scale and polish can’t treat the condition of the gums Periowave treatment is recommended and widely used.
-Periowave is a painless, quick, non antibiotic and effective procedure which can significantly improve treatment outcome when combined with scaling and root planing.
-A non thermal laser which works to kill bacteria associated with periodontal disease.
-Its powerful photo disinfection reaction inactivate the harmful bacteria and toxins associated with periodontal disease that are left behind after deep cleaning.
+Periowave is a painless, quick, non-antibiotic and effective procedure that can significantly improve treatment outcome when combined with scaling and root planing.
+A non-thermal laser which works to kill bacteria associated with periodontal disease.
+It is a powerful photo disinfection reaction that inactivates the harmful bacterias and toxins associated with periodontal disease that are left behind after deep cleaning.
 The gum then has the best ability to heal naturally and reattach to the tooth.

 The dentist will first perform a deep cleaning in the affected area or all of the mouth.
 A specially formulated photosynthesizing blue solution is then applied around the gums in the affected area.
 The blue solution preferentially attaches to the harmful bacteria and toxins which are remaining and are associated with periodontal disease.